butlerx/wetty/docs/development.md

 $ git clone https://github.com/butlerx/wetty.git
 $ cd wetty
 $ pnpm install
-$ pnpm build
+$ mise run build
 ```

 ## Development Env

-To run WeTTY in dev mode you can run `pnpm dev`.
+To run WeTTY in dev mode you can run `mise run dev`.

 WeTTY will then be served from `http://localhost:3000` on your machine.